When a file is missing in the raw cache warn about the original file being missing instead

 P.S.
 I just found out gentoo has a 1.6.8 version and tried that and it also fails.

-#4 Updated by Alex Orange over 4 years ago
+#4 Updated by Alex Orange almost 5 years ago

 Well, based on your comment about the .cache folder and my messing around I realized that what I did was change the folder name it was in from photos to photo_originals.
 It would be nice if the error message were meaningful however.
 I never touched anything in the .cache/darktable folder so I'm not sure why it was complaining about that.